 Space is often a crucial factor when planning your nursery.
 From ensuring there’s enough room in the closet to putting the stuffed animals in their appropriate corners, space always seems to be limited.
 Well, that’s when you take to the walls and make use of shelves while concurrently displaying your baby’s name.

 Simply begin by getting a shelf with enough overhang on the bottom to fit the name (usually 24 to 42 inches will provide enough space).
 Next, grab some wooden crafting squares with one-inch sides and paint them to fit your nursery’s color scheme.
 After that paint dries, either trace or write the letters of your child’s name.
 Finally, glue these blocks to the extra space at the bottom of the shelf.
-The finished piece should look something like this.

 Add More Picture Frames to Your DIY Nursery